On-Line-Education/vpn-lab/readme.md

 --
 To setup this project on your local env, you will need:
 - Softether VPN
-- MySql database
+- MySQL database
-- NodeJS
+- NodeJS v16+

 Next you need to:
 - Create <code>.env</code> file in project root dir and copy there content of <code>.env.example</code>
 - Change data in <code>.env</code> so it is correct for your setup
 - Run <code>npm install</code>
-- Run <code>npx prisma migrate dev</code>
+- Run <code>npm run prisma:setup</code>
-- You can run <code>npx prisma db seed</code> to seed database and VPN IF <code>npx prisma migrate dev</code> didn't seed it (Warning: you shouldn't run it more than one, also it can crash while seeding vpn after db part is done)
 - Now you can follow _Dev Setup_ section

 Additional info
 --
-To access auth required query, assign user token to Authorization header To access data from desktop app, you need to assign desktop_key token to Authorization header
+To access auth required query, assign user token to Authorization header To access data from desktop app, you need to assign desktop_key token to Authorization header You can use docker to setup this project